What’s the deal with Myostatin?

 As you may be aware, at FitnessGenes™ we constantly update our research and add new genes that we feel will add value to the information we provide.
 So let’s look at one of the new genes we analyse.
 As you may have seen from our previous blog, myostatin is a very important protein when it comes to muscle growth.

-So what is myostatin?
+What is myostatin?

 Myostatin is a member of a family of secreted proteins, called the transforming growth factor β or TGF β superfamily.
 These proteins control cell proliferation (the process of generating more cells) and cell differentiation (the process of changing from an ‘immature’ cell, or precursor stem cell, into a specialised cell, like skeletal muscle).
 Myostatin has been shown to be involved in the control of muscle proliferation and differentiation.

-So in what way does myostatin control muscle growth and differentiation?
+In what way does myostatin control muscle growth and differentiation?

 Myostatin protein is expressed predominantly in skeletal muscle, and negatively regulates (‘keeps at bay’) muscle growth.
 It does this by controlling muscle specific gene expression patterns, and by limiting the activity of an enzyme called AKT1.
 AKT1 is an indirect target of insulin growth factor 1 (IFG-1) and is involved in the PI3K and mTOR signalling that controls nutrient sensing, protein synthesis, and muscle hypertrophy.